 - Administer the remaining HRIG intramuscularly (IM) at a site distant from the first vaccination site, generally in the quadriceps or deltoids.

-- If there is no wound, such as following a bat-in-the-bedroom exposure, then HRIG may be given in the deltoids, quadriceps, or gluteals.
+- If there is no wound, such as following a bat-in-the-bedroom exposure, then administer the entire dose of HRIG in the quadriceps or deltoids.

 Two inactivated, cell culture rabies vaccines are currently available in the United States: human diploid cell vaccine (HDCV) or purified chick embryo cell vaccine (PCEC).
 Both are considered equally safe and efficacious.
 It is recommended that a vaccine series be initiated and completed with the same vaccine product; however, decreased efficacy or increased frequency of adverse reactions have not been documented when the series is initiated with one vaccine product and completed with another.
 The rabies vaccine series induces an active immune response that requires 7 to 10 days to develop and persists for many years.
-A rabies vaccine information statement (VIS) is available for distribution from CDC at: www.cdc.gov/vaccines/pubs/vis/downloads/vis-rabies.pdf (PDF:128KB/2 pages).
-Attention: Non-MDH link.Previously vaccinated persons
+A rabies vaccine information statement (VIS) is available for distribution from CDC.

-Previously vaccinated individuals are those who have completed a pre-exposure or post-exposure regimen of human diploid cell vaccine (HDCV) and purified chick embryo cell vaccine (PCEC), or who have received a different vaccine outside of the U.S. and have a documented serum titer corresponding to complete neutralization at >1:5 serum dilution (or its equivalent, approximately 0.1-0.2 IU/mL) by the rapid fluorescent focus inhibition test (RFFIT) (Reference 7).
+Previously vaccinated individuals are those who have completed a pre-exposure or post-exposure regimen of human diploid cell vaccine (HDCV) or purified chick embryo cell vaccine (PCEC), or who have received a different vaccine outside of the U.S. and have a documented serum titer corresponding to complete neutralization at >1:5 serum dilution (or its equivalent, approximately 0.1-0.2 IU/mL) by the rapid fluorescent focus inhibition test (RFFIT) (References #7).
 Following an exposure, previously vaccinated persons are given two 1.0 mL doses of vaccine intramuscularly in the deltoid area on days 0 and 3.
 No HRIG is administered.
-Please consult with MDH epidemiologists if the patient’s previous pre- or post-exposure vaccination regimen was administered more than 20 years prior to the current exposure.Deviations from recommended PEP vaccination schedule
+If the patient’s previous pre- or post-exposure vaccination regimen was administered prior to 1985 then the person is considered unvaccinated.
+Administer the full rabies PEP regimen including HRIG.Deviations from recommended PEP vaccination schedule

 Rabies products are commercially available through pharmaceutical distributors or may be obtained directly from the manufacturers using the toll-free numbers listed below.
 The Minnesota Department of Health does not provide rabies biologics.
 Check with your pharmacy to determine availability.